What is Cloud Computing?

 Also it enables organizations to securely access pertinent Data anywhere, anytime!
 Meanwhile the time for the sensitive hard disks is long gone, all you need are your credentials and access your Data from any device, no matter where you are.

-There has been increasing amount of evidence that suggests that Cloud Computing
+There has been increasing amount of evidence that suggest

 - Allows flexibility with regard to any new updates needed in storage capacity, changes in bandwidth etc.

 - Allows for Collaboration, regardless of where a person or business location is.